BenjaminTMilnes/XSDRSpecification/README.md

 |Name       |Synonyms    |Allowed Values |
 |-----------|------------|---------------|
 |version    |-           |the version of the XSDR specification to which your file conforms, e.g. 0.1 |

+### &lt;abstract&gt;

+The &lt;abstract&gt; element defines the abstract for the document.
+Text placed in here is not automatically printed anywhere on any of the pages of the document.

 ### &lt;authors&gt;